nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 1-Oct-2022

+I spent some time figuring out how to install, configure, and utilize Jest.
+It's not that difficult really.
+Some key takeaways:

+- Non-strict comparisons (Equals) appear to be the default, and there chained methods that alter that behavior.
+- When comparing an object, like an array, use `isStrictlyEquals()` chained method.

+Jest supports:

+- Promises // asynchronous calls.
+- Mocking.
+- Web UI frameworks.

+I set up Jest on the Lingo Bingo project and submitted a PR with a couple of test files pointing to the purely functional modules.
+From here on out, it would be good to get unit tests written to any new PFM's or updates to existing ones.

 ## Friday 30-Sept-2022

 This morning I attempted another technical interview question and could not get code on the board before 40 minutes was up.
 I believe the overall design is *close*, but there is definitely a problem with the iterators and indexing.
 Using a Stack seems like a great idea though.